 Repeat the cycle if you can still see build-up inside the reservoir

 If you still see the build-up in the reservoir, repeat the process above using 1/4 cup of white vinegar and 5 cups of hot water.
+In this way, by using vinegar to clean cuisinart coffee machine you can remove the mold buildup in the reservoir.

 After you are satisfied with the cleaning, run a cycle of fresh cold water to rinse off any vinegar residue.
+These are simple methods for cleaning cuisinart coffee maker with vinegar

 To clean the rest of the machine, you will need to unplug your coffee maker and remove the access panel.